994+ breaches tracked — check free

 Is the Salvadoran Citizens breach still dangerous in 2026?

-If your email was in the Salvadoran Citizens breach
+What to do if your email was in the Salvadoran Citizens breach

 1